 The Illinois Traffic Safety Challenge (ITSC) is an innovative traffic safety awards program that targets four major traffic safety priorities: Occupant Protection, Speeding, Distracted Driving and Impaired Driving.
-It is a program coordinated by the Illinois Association of Chiefs of Police (ILACP) Traffic Committee and is supported by the National Highway Traffic Safety Administration through a grant administered by the Illinois Department of Transportation, as well as much appreciated funding from private entities.
+It is a program coordinated by the Illinois Association of Chiefs of Police (ILACP) Traffic Committee and is supported by the National Highway Traffic Safety Administration through a grant administered by the Illinois Department of Transportation, as well as much-appreciated and vital funding from private entities.
 The ITSC recognizes the best overall traffic safety programs in the state and provides agencies with an opportunity to make a significant difference in the communities they serve.
-Ultimately, the Traffic Safety Challenge is about saving lives and reducing traffic related injuries.
+Ultimately, the Traffic Safety Challenge is about reducing traffic-related injuries and saving lives.